Alumniminium/trrbl-blog/_pages/hosting.md

 Micro plans **share the same public IP** so you will only have **access to a random port range**, if you would like certain ports to be available to you, please tell me before ordering and I'll check if they're available.
 Micro plans also **share the same CPU Cores.** You have **no dedicated CPU time** on those plans, so if half of the other clients decide to run an expensive script at 3pm, you will notice a slowdown at 3pm.
 That being said, at this point in time, even those plans are **faster than what other providers offer** on their completely oversold servers.

+Link Speed is 1gbit.
+Traffic is fair use (i consider 250gb/week fair)

 |       	| Micro S 	| Micro M 	| Micro L 	|
 |:-----:	|:-------:	|:-------:	|:-------:	|
 | CPU   	|  Shared 	|  Shared 	|  Shared 	|